Grimsby

-Grimsby or Great Grimsby is a port town in Lincolnshire, England with a population of 86,138 (as of 2021).
+Grimsby (/ˈɡrɪmzbi/ GRIMS-bee) or Great Grimsby is a port town in Lincolnshire, England with a population of 86,138 (as of 2021).
 It is located near the mouth on the south bank of the Humber that flows to the North Sea.
 Grimsby adjoins the town of Cleethorpes directly to the south-east, forming a conurbation.
 It is the administrative centre of the borough of North East Lincolnshire, which alongside North Lincolnshire is officially part of the Yorkshire and the Humber region.
 Grimsby is 45 mi north-east of Lincoln, 33 mi (via the Humber Bridge) south-east of Hull, and 50 mi east of Doncaster.

 Landmarks include Grimsby Minster, Port of Grimsby and Grimsby Fishing Heritage Centre.
 Grimsby was once the home port for the world's largest fishing fleet around the mid-20th century, but fishing then fell sharply.
 The Cod Wars denied UK access to Icelandic fishing grounds and the European Union used its Common Fisheries Policy to parcel out fishing quotas to other European countries in waters within 200 nmi of the UK coast.
 Grimsby suffered post-industrial decline like most other industrial towns and cities in the UK.

 Food production has been on the rise in Grimsby since the 1990s.
 The Grimsby–Cleethorpes conurbation acts as a cultural and economic centre for much of north and east Lincolnshire.
 Grimsby people are called Grimbarians.
 The term codhead is also used jokingly, often for football supporters.
-Great Grimsby Day is 22 January.
+The town celebrates Great Grimsby Day on 11 March, the day its town charter was granted in 1201.
 Grimsby is the second largest settlement by population in Lincolnshire after Lincoln.